VincNT21/project_kallaxy/README.md

 Server and client are coded in Go.
 Everything is written by myself (around 125 hours of work), *certified with no vibe coding ;)*

-The idea of this project is based on my previous personal project : [Book Shelf and Stats](https://github.com/VincNT21/books_shelf_and_stats)
+The idea of this project is based on my previous personal project: [Book Shelf and Stats](https://github.com/VincNT21/books_shelf_and_stats)

 ## LEARNED SKILLS

 For this project I used and improved some of the skills I've learned on boot.dev.
-Here's a short summary :
+Here's a short summary:
 - Using Go (Golang) programming language and its packages
 - Designing a SQL database and writing queries to interact with it
 (including the use of tools to make it easier: Goose and SQLC generator)